eradman/entr/README.md

 * more portable makefiles, including a static build for Linux
 * adapt to platforms with only ANSI C support such as VAX (gcc 2.95)
 * follow most of the rules in OpenBSD's style(9)
-* use ENTR_DEBUG environment to print debug messages

 Releases History
 ----------------